software-students-spring2025/2-web-app-project2_jpeg/README.md

 1. Go to [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) and sign in or create an account.
 2. Create a **new cluster**.
 3. Under **Database Access**, add a database user and password.
 Save these credentials.
-4. Under **Network Access**, allow access from you IP address (0.0.0.0/0 allos access from anywhere).
+4. Under **Network Access**, allow access from you IP address (0.0.0.0/0 allows access from anywhere).
 5. Get the **connection string** from **Database > Clusters > Drivers > Python**.
 It should look something like: `mongodb+srv://<username>:<password>@cluster0.mongodb.net/?retryWrites=true&w=majority`

 ### 2. Create a `.env` File